jonjejunum/jonjejunum/README.md

 I’m interested in developing my data science and machine learning skills.

-This profile is for some personal projects, which will tend to overlap with other subjects that I care about (e.g. sports, politics)
+This profile is for some personal projects, which will tend to overlap with other subjects that I care about (e.g. science, sports, politics)

 ## My Projects